rosanna-del-este/rosanna-del-este.github.io/_posts/DLME Assignment 1.md

 |Fragment of a shell with a sculpted female head|Shell-Vessels|700 - 600 BC|Levant/Mesopotamia|Iron Age II|Shell (Tridacna squamosa)|

 #### They are similar in that they are all made of the same material--Tridacna squamosa(which is the termanology name of fluted giant clam).
 That's also why I would be able to find and compare them in the metadata website.
 Yet it is surprising to me that despite made of the same material, theit texture look quite different.
+#### I was wondering what 's the meaning of shell-vessel and shell-ornament.
+As I looked up, I understood that vessel shells are used as containers mainly for cosmetics.
+On the contrary, shells with more sophisticated shapes like trumpet shells are used as ornaments, for decoration purpose.

 ## How is this template different?